 Principle Three Elements

 Each principle is broken down into its corresponding elements.
 Below are Principle Three's elements.

 Leaders establish clear goals and commitments to English learners by providing access, growth toward English proficiency, and academic engagement and achievement.
-Leaders maintain a systemic focus on continuous improvement and progress toward these goals—over and above compliance via the EL Master Plan and English Learner Advisory Committee (ELAC) and District English Learner Advisory Committee (DELAC) regulations.
+Leaders maintain a systemic focus on continuous improvement and progress toward these goals—over and above compliance via the English Learner Master Plan and English Learner Advisory Committee (ELAC) and District English Learner Advisory Committee (DELAC) regulations.

 The school system invests adequate resources to support the conditions required to address EL needs.